Woodcraft Kitchen and Vanity Cabinet Options

 Single Door Options

 For cabinets with only one door, you need to specify where to place the hinge.
 Alternately, you can replace it with two smaller doors.
-However, cabinets that are smaller than 12 inches in width will have solid-wood doors (i.e., no raised panel, beadboard, glass, or louver designs) since there will be no space for a panel in between the left and right frames.
+However, cabinets that are smaller than 12 inches in width will have solid-wood doors (i.e., no raised panel, beadboard, or glass designs) since there will be no space for a panel in between the left and right frames.

 Blind Options